 ‘Kapal’ means forehead, ‘Bhati’ means shining, and ‘Pranayama’ means breathing technique.
 Kapalbhati Pranayama is a Sanskrit word that means forehead shining breathing technique.
 It is named so as the regular practice of the method gives you a shining forehead and bright intellect.

 Though the method appears to need minimal effort, in reality, it is a very technical kriya and comes with a plethora of benefits.
 It is a ‘shat’ kriya technique that flushes out toxic air from your body, cleansing it in the process.
 With cleansing come various mental and physical benefits.
 Kapalbhati requires you to sit in a yogic posture and breathe.
 It is more of a breathing exercise than assuming a pose with the help of your limbs.
 It is part of the Eight Limbs Of Yoga as compiled in Yoga Sutras by Sage Patanjali.
-Practicing Kapalbhati keeps you healthy in mind, body, and spirit.
+Practicing Kapalbhati yoga keeps you healthy in mind, body, and spirit and promotes overall wellness.

 Now that we know the unique nature of Kapalbhati, let’s find out how to practice it.